 Cancelling your car insurance should result in a refund, but your refund amount can vary.
 Car insurance companies will either offer a pro-rated cancellation, which gives you back the full amount of the unused premium.
 A short-rate cancellation takes a certain amount out of the refund as a penalty for early cancellation.

 Always be sure to mind the gap with car insurance cancellation.
 During the cancellation process, there is a possibility of gaps that may occur in your auto insurance coverage.
 A gap in your coverage history can affect your overall rating and increase your premiums.
 If you are cancelling coverage with one provider but expect to seek coverage elsewhere, be sure to bridge those gaps.
 You can either add yourself to another vehicle, if you have one, or ensure there is no lag time between policies.
+You don’t want to be without coverage if you plan on driving.

-It is important to consider alternatives to cancelling because fees and costs can be a detrimental factor.
+It’s important to consider alternatives to cancelling because fees and costs can be a detrimental factor.
 Drivers can consider reducing their coverage or shop around for new car insurance quotes to lessen the economic burden.

 What you should really try to avoid, if costs become prohibitive, is not paying your bills and running afoul of the law.
 Defacto cancellation by not paying bills will only cause you problems later if you are in need of insurance in the future.
+Finding an insurer who will provide insurance to you will be one of the biggest challenges.
+The rate, if you do find an insurer, may be much higher, too.

 If you are unsure about policy fine print or other legalese, and you have a broker, ask for their help as well as you may find the process easier to navigate.
 If you feel confident in your knowledge, speak directly with your insurance provider about ways to reduce your premiums.